Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Unabridged

-Name/Value                  % Name/Value is a MetaMetaFunction for naming values.
+Name/Value                  % Name/Value is a MetaFunction of arity: 2.
-    hello!/String           % hello! is an impure Function of domain: String.
+    hello!/String           % hello! is an ImpureFunction of domain: String.
     Function/1              % Function/1 is a MetaFunction of arity: 1.
-        whom                % whom is a Parameter::X, where: X = #TypeSignatureIndex#. alert!/String       % alert! is an impure Function of domain: String. join/Strings    % join is a variadic Function of domain: Strings.
+        whom                % whom is a Parameter::X, where: X = #TypeSignatureIndex#. alert!/String       % alert! is an ImpureFunction of domain: String. join/Strings    % join is a VariadicFunction of domain: Strings.
                 "Hello, "   % "Hello, " is a Constant::String.
                 whom        % whom is a Parameter::X, where: X = #TypeSignatureIndex#.
                 "!"         % "!" is a Constant::String.

-hello!/String   ; "hello" is an impure Function of domain: String.
+hello!/String   ; hello! is an ImpureFunction of domain: String.
-    "World"     ; "!" is a Constant::String.
+    "World"     ; "World" is a Constant::String.

 ;
 ; Abstraction Operators, Abstracted